-On April 17, 2003 the DCFN and Canada signed the Interim Resource Development Agreement.
+On April 17, 2003 the DCFN and Canada signed the Interim Resource Development A greement (IRDA).
 The purpose of the IRDA is to ensure that the Deh Cho benefits from resource development in the Deh Cho territory and participate in economic development opportunities while a final agreement is being negotiated.

 The IRDA does not require the Deh Cho to open any new lands for exploration.
 It says that the DCFN and Canada "share the objective" that new exploration will happen, but the IRDA also says we need to negotiate the terms and conditions for any new exploration before any new exploration happens.
-The target date for agreement on terms and conditions for new exploration is April 17, 2004 - 12 months after the signing of the IRDA.
+The target date for agreement on terms and conditions for new exploration was April 17, 2004 - 12 months after the signing of the IRDA.
+This has now been extended so that negotiations can continue.